 “The Baltimore County Game & Fish Protective Association will continue to be a good neighbor and steward of the environment,” added Wayne Jacobs, Association President.

-The zoning maps will be voted on by the Baltimore County Council on August 30th.
+According to the Northpoint Mortgage Lenders, the zoning maps will be voted on by the Baltimore County Council on August 30th.